 Our emotions naturally make it difficult to make smart investment decisions such as buying low and selling high.
 That’s why many investors sell during market declines—thereby locking in losses—and return only after stocks have recovered.
 By taking a closer look at some of the basics of behavioral finance, investors can learn to let logic, rather than emotion, drive their investment decisions.

 Download educational materials that can help you put volatility in context

 Does your portfolio have a measure of correction protection

 When an external shock sours market sentiment, high correlations among a portfolio's investments can undermine diversification and make losses more pronounced.

 Any investor who has lived through a bear market knows how unpleasant it can be.
 History shows, however, that U.S. equities have always recovered, and that bull markets have created far more wealth than bear markets have taken away.

-Investors should prepare their portfolios to weather any market conditions.
-This investment idea highlights a diversified portfolio of funds from John Hancock Investment Management that has not only outperformed the broad stock market in the recent downturn, it's also outperformed a passively managed blended index over the longer term.
+This combination of funds from John Hancock Investment Management not only outperformed the broad stock market in the recent downturn, it’s also outperformed a passively managed blended index over the longer term.